John-Trager/NEAT-Pong/README.md

 ## How it works

 ## Acknowledgements
 I am using the neat-python module.
-You can find their module and repository [here](https://github.com/CodeReclaimers/neat-python) t
+You can find their module and repository [here](https://github.com/CodeReclaimers/neat-python)

 Additional reading about neat can be find [here](http://www.cs.utexas.edu/~ai-lab/pubs/stanley.gecco02_1.pdf) from Kenneth O. Stanley's paper.